 We will see shortly that man was created during the Genesis re-creation and given dominion over the earth.
 God then provided man with commandments or laws which man should obey.
 Sin is the transgression of God's laws:

 After his creation, man sins by choosing through his freedom of choice to live his way over that of obeying God's commandments:

 Under man's rule and rebellion against God, the earth will reach a state of great tribulation:

-Due to the same reason, sinning by rebelling against God, the good earth as originally created had reached a state of no form, void, and darkness before the Genesis recreation begun in verse three!
+Due to the same reason, sinning by rebelling against God, the good earth as originally created had reached the state of no form, void, and dark before the Genesis re-creation begun in verse three!
 But who was on earth to rebel against God before the creation of man?
 After God originally created the heavens and earth in the beginning, He did not abandon it to its own fate.
 He placed a caretaker and a host of subordinates to care for the earth.
 That caretaker was given dominion over the earth.
 So who was this caretaker?
 It was the archangel Lucifer who became known as the devil or Satan after his rebellion.
 How do we know that Lucifer was the earthly caretaker?
 In the book of Luke, when Satan tempted Jesus for forty days in the desert, Satan offered Jesus power over all the kingdoms of the earth:

 Notice that Jesus did not question the devil's authority to give him power over the earth.
 He knew that Satan did indeed have control over the earth and could give or share this power with whomever he pleased.
 Jesus' immediate response was:

 Once God makes a covenant, or testament, or promise, He always keeps it.
 Although Satan rebelled against his creator, God did not and will not violate the agreement.
 Satan was given rule over the world and a ruler must be defeated and overthrown!
 This is one of the reasons Jesus is coming to the earth, to defeat Satan.